 Customer: Who went and made my favorite pie again?

 - So Random, the Show Within a Show on Sonny with a Chance has sketches with Gassie, a parody of America's Favorite Collie, who communicates through her flatulence.

 - Woody from The Suite Life on Deck, who can perform "Stairway to Heaven" Le Pétomane-style after eating the Mexican buffet.
 When his sister shows up, she clears the deck.
 "I've been holding that one in since I got on the boat!"

 - Ultraman Taro: No less than three monsters fart in Taro's face as a combat tactic while battling him: the caterpillar-like Kemujira, the living graffiti drawing Gongoros, and the gluttonous dragon-like Motokureron.

 - One episode of Return of Ultraman deals with a subterranean monster named King Maimai whose constant flatulence is so powerful that it causes earthquakes.

-- You Can't Do That on Television had this occur a lot.
-One particular camp skit featured two boys who played this to their advantage.
-Due to their constant farting, they pretty much had the cabin all to themselves...until one big ripper blew the roof off!
+- You Can't Do That on Television has this occur a lot.
+One particular camp skit features two boys who play this to their advantage.
+Due to their constant farting, they have the cabin all to themselves...until one big ripper blows the roof off!